Getting started with the ScalePad API

 "cursor": "WyI1Y2IyNGI2ZS0wNz"

-• cursor refers to the pointer used to fetch a certain page of records
+page_sizerefers to how many records to return in a pagecursorrefers to the pointer used to fetch a certain page of records

 Response